Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 6. Some Dogs Prefer Warm, Moist Food

-Although most will eat dry food, some dogs prefer moist and warm food more.
-Moist, warm foods give off much stronger aromas that your dog will “taste” with their keen sense of smell.
-Warming also brings any fat in the food you feed your dog to the surface of their food bowl and releases more food aromas into the surrounding environment.
-Food straight from the fridge is often rejected as it doesn’t tend to give off as much odor.
+Although most will eat dry food, some dogs prefer moist and warm food.
+Moist, warm foods give off much more pungent aromas that your dog will “taste” with their keen sense of smell.
+Warming also brings any fat in the food you feed your dog to the surface of their food bowl and releases more aromas into the surrounding environment.
+Food straight from the fridge is often rejected since it doesn’t give off a strong odor.

 7. Dogs Have Taste Buds in the Back of Their Throats